tstacy15/se_project_coffeeshop/README.md

 ## Plan on improving the project

-I plan on implementing different types animations and special effects to give the project more personality and style.
+I plan on implementing different types of animations and special effects to give the project more personality and style.